 Farah, our pilot, pointed out a life size rhinoceros on someone’s property.
 Then what looked like Roman ruins and a grotto appeared.
 What was that place?
 I found out later it was Ca’Toga, the home of Italian artist Carlo Marchiori.
 A Venetian who has made Calistoga his home, Carlo is nothing short of a genius.
 Ca’Toga is his vision of a Venetian Palladian mansion, and a must see if you are in Calistoga.
 You can’t imagine anything like it.

 The crew that had prepared the balloon for us that that morning tracked us on the ground, and kept contact as we drifted across the valley.
-All to soon it was time to return to terra firma.
+All too soon it was time to return to terra firma.

 What a great start to my Calistoga trip.
 All I can say is, “I want to do it again!”